Nature`s Fantastic Four

 Teamwork in the active centre

-"We were surprised to learn that only four amino acids are sufficient to provide control over the CO2 molecule”, explains Gabriele Stoffel, postdoctoral fellow in the Erb department and first author of the study.
+"We were surprised to learn that only four amino acids are sufficient to provide control over the CO2 molecule”, explains Gabriele Stoffel, postdoctoral researcher in the Erb department and first author of the study.
 “Three amino acids – one asparagine, glutamate and a histidine – hold the CO2 in place from two sides.
 Another amino acid, a phenylalanine, shields the bound CO2 from water, which would inhibit the reaction”, says Stoffel.

 Enhancing CO2 fixation capacity